SummaryRead the full fact sheet

 Solariums (also known as sunbeds, sunlamps or tanning beds) use UV radiation to tan the skin.
 They emit stronger ultraviolet (UV) radiation levels than the sun (up to six times as strong as the midday summer sun).
 This means they can damage your skin even faster than UV from the sun, and lead to cancer.

 Solarium tans offer no protection against DNA damage to skin cells, which can occur without any visible signs of skin damage.

-The risk of developing skin cancer is also increased.
 Research shows that people who use a solarium before the age of 35 have a 59 per cent greater risk of melanoma than those who do not use solariums.
 Using a solarium also increases the risk of developing squamous cell carcinoma by 67 per cent and basal cell carcinoma by 29 per cent, when compared to people who have never used a solarium.